10 TV Shows With Positive Role-Models For Young Kids

 I was tired but I mustered up a little energy to question his statement.

 “Are you sure she’s a princess?
 Maybe she’s a bus driver or a doctor.”
 I replied.

 He nodded but didn’t answer and we moved on…

 It got me thinking though…

 We don’t massively restrict what our boys watch on TV or the internet.
-They’re 17 months and 3 years old so it’s not a major issue at the moment…mostly they want tractors and Spider-man cartoons.
+They’re 17 months and 3 years old so it’s not a major issue at the moment.

-I’ve written before about how we deal with our young kids coming out with statements that aren’t particularly politically correct.
+I’ve written before about how we talk to our boys about stereotypes.
 The shows they watch can have a massive influence over their thoughts.
-TV and TV ads ingrain these weird ideas from such a young age.
-It doesn’t take long for these ideas to become ‘facts’ that are much more difficult to challenge.
+TV and TV ads ingrain these ideas from such a young age.

 I’m also aware that the male characters my boys are supposed to be watching are often aggressive, strong, fighters.
 They’re always the risk takers and the ones that can be depended upon to save everyone and fix all the problems!
 That’s a lot of pressure to put on men…yet alone young boys.

 The Global Adolescent Study looked at gender portrayals and how this influences behaviours.